 The backup mode is the switch mode for the IPSec failover - if a server becomes unreachable, another will take over transparently.

-When the tunnel switches to the backup peer, two choices are possible: "temporary" mode: once the main peer becomes contactable again, the tunnel will switch back to it.
+When the tunnel switches to the backup peer, two choices are possible:

-"permanent" mode: the tunnel stays on the backup peer as long as it is operational, even if the main peer is contactable again.
+- "temporary" mode: once the main peer becomes contactable again, the tunnel will switch back to it. - "permanent" mode: the tunnel stays on the backup peer as long as it is operational, even if the main peer is contactable again.

 This field can only be edited in expert mode (CLI).
-Please refer to the article in the technical support's Knowledge Base for further information (How can I modify the backup mode for a specific IPSec peer?), accessible from your private area.
+Refer to the article in the technical support's Knowledge Base for further information (How can I modify the backup mode for a specific IPSec peer?).